lnshi/node-cayley/README.md

 ## Default random client selection strategy

+  * If single cayley host is provided, the lib will return one single client directly.

-  * As you can see above this lib support multiple cayley hosts configuration, the lib also provide a default random client selection strategy, which you can use as this:
+  * If multiple cayley hosts are provided, the lib will return a clients array plus a default random client selection strategy which is named as `pickRandomly`, you can just use it as:

-    ```
+    ```javascript
     const cayleyClients = require('node-cayley')({
       servers: [
         {